tilezen/vector-datasource/docs/use-service.md

 # Use the vector tile service

-To use the vector tile service, you first need to obtain an API key from Mapzen.
-Sign in at https://mapzen.com/developers to create and manage your API keys.

-Now, just append your API key into this URL pattern to get started, where `mapzen-xxxxxxx` represents your key.
+Request a single tile with this URL pattern to get started:

 `https://tile.mapzen.com/mapzen/vector/v1/{layers}/{z}/{x}/{y}.{format}`